csingley/ofxtools/docs/contributing.rst

 ``SubAggregate``, which maps every child element to a single class attribute.

-Contained aggregates that are allowed to appear more than once are instead defined with a validator of type ``ListItem``, and accessed via the Python list API.
+Contained aggregates that are allowed to appear more than once are instead defined with a validator of type ``ListAggregate``, and accessed via the Python list API.
 Unique children are defined in the usual manner, and accessed as instance attributes.